ska-sa/spead2/doc/perf.rst

 .. [#] The UDP and IP header together add 28 bytes, bringing the IP packet to the conventional MTU of 1500 bytes.

+When using TCP/IP, the packet size can be much larger (e.g. 65536) as it no longer corresponds to IP packets.

 Alignment
 ^^^^^^^^^